 Expensive jewellery should be left at home, and - just like anywhere else in the world - openly displayed valuables can be a target of theft.
 Please use the hotel safe in your room or at reception.
 Do not leave any valuables on display in your rented car and only park the car in guarded, official parking areas rather than leaving it next to the road.
 Avoid walking at night in the cities.

 Armed robberies have sporadically occurred.
 Even though it is very rare, this risk cannot be completely excluded.
 Should you become the victim of such an assault, make no resistance and keep calm.
 Documents and material loss can be replaced.

 Costa Rica is located on the so-called Pacific Ring of Fire and is thus exposed to natural risks like earthquakes and volcano eruptions.
 The country itself and the touristic infrastructure are well-prepared for such events.
-Due to the climate change there is also an increasing number of floods.
-Should any of this occur, please pay attention to the information provided by ARA Tours or the local population.
+Due to climate change, there is also an increasing number of floods.
+Should any of these occur, please pay attention to the information provided by ARA Tours or the local population.
 Do not hesitate if evacuation is requested.
 This also applies in case of a tsunami alert.

 Another equally important step was the sustainable organisation of the tourism industry.
 This was secured by introducing the Sustainability Certificate CST which is awarded by the Costa Rican Tourism Board.

 Today, many hotels, destination area agencies, car rentals and tourist attractions are certified with the CST, and we would like to ask you to consider these providers during your trip to Costa Rica.
 You can specifically search and filter for CST certificated products on ARA Tours product platform www.latinconnect.com.
 Each company is checked again every two years, and the goal of all participants is to reach the highest category of 5 CST leaves.
 ARA Tours is proud to hold 5 CST leaves and therefore is highly sustainable.